ndyjrdn/BuzzgateVault/ASU/CSE 110/Module 5.md

 - We can use a call to a method that returns a value, as a sub-expression within a larger expression.
 Here is an example where the method call Math.sqrt(area) is a sub-expression of the larger expression 4 * Math.sqrt(area).

 ## 6.5 some standard library methods
-- mechanics of function calls
+- mechanics of function calls (he does say FUNCTIONS)

--
+## 6.6 String methods